wso2-attic/vagrant-is/boxes/README.md

     ./build.sh

-##### 4. The created box files can be found in output directory.
+##### 4. The created box files can be found in the output directory.
 In order to add a created box to the local Vagrant box cache use the `vagrant box add` command.

     vagrant box add <BOX_NAME> <BOX_FILE_PATH>

+An example for adding the created WSO2 Identity Server Vagrant box file (by default, defined within the `config.yaml` file) is as follows:

+    vagrant box add wso2is output/wso2is.box